 Tarantulas are best kept as display animals.
-This species is quite docile and calm but handling is still not recommended.
-It is quite a fast mover and is known to flick hairs.
+This species is particularly aggressive and nervous so handling is not recommended.
 Any falls can cause serious injuries to tarantulas and can even be fatal.
 If they feel threatened, they may flick hairs at you or bite.
+This species will stand up on their hind legs in a defensive position, and even make a hissing noise at any sign of danger.